ITS can provide the skills and training you need for the hospitality industry.

 Do you want to work in the Hospitality Industry?

-ITS Bar Skills offers short courses to get you working fast.
+The 2 day bar skills course is an ideal introduction or reintroduction to bartending and working in hospitality.
 Gain Real Skills, Use Real Products and Get Working Fast.
-Our Bar skills and Hospitality Courses are the ideal way to earn money, whether it’s for a first or second income.Course Dates and Locations
+Our Bar skills course is the ideal way to get you earning money, whether it’s for a first or second income.Course Dates and Locations

 Responsible Management of a Licensed Venue